Push-Top vs Screw-Top Cartridges: Filling Speed & Workflow | Empty 510 Carts

 First-time Buyers Rule Of Thumb

-• If you’re doing small batches and learning: screw-top is usually the easy mode
+• If you’re doing small batches and learning: screw-top is usually the easiest way since you can always revert and troubleshoot your device a lot easier.
+We always advice this method for beginners

-• If you’re aiming for speed and repeatability: push-top is usually the move
+• If you’re aiming for speed and repeatability: push-top is usually the move.
+When you want to scale larger order this method is always the most effective.
+Also, when using filling machines.

 Final Takeaway

-Cap style isn’t cosmetic—it’s workflow.
+Cap style isn’t cosmetic—it’s workflow efficiency.
 Pick the one that matches your volume and equipment so your fill process stays consistent.

 Link to share